Treasure Houses of Northern England

 Saturday, September 14th - Upon arrival at Manchester Airport we will set off for York (about two hours away).
 Our hotel rooms will be waiting, and the afternoon is free to unpack and explore.
 We’ll gather for a welcome dinner at the hotel.
 Overnight: York

 Sunday, September 15th - A full day to explore the City of York.
 A guided tour of exquisite York Minster is followed by a visit to the Treasurer’s House, where we’ll enjoy a private tour of the cellars.
-Your afternoon and evening are free to explore the city, its sights, and restaurants.
+Your afternoon and evening are free.
 Overnight: York

-Monday, September 16th - Our first stop this morning will be at Harewood House, a beautiful Palladian mansion with some of the best Robert Adam interiors in the country.
-We continue this afternoon to Fountains Abbey, Britain’s largest and most beautiful monastic ruin.
-On our return to York there will be free time to rest and freshen up before we meet again to go and sample a local restaurant for dinner.
+Monday, September 16th - Today we visit Harewood House, a beautiful Palladian mansion with some of the best Robert Adam interiors in the country, and Fountains Abbey, Britain’s largest and most beautiful monastic ruin.
+On our return to York there will be free time before we sample a local restaurant for dinner.
 Overnight: York

 Tuesday, September 17th - This morning, take the short trip to Castle Howard.
-This 18th-century Vanbrugh masterpiece and its fine collection of Old Masters will enthrall.
+This 18th-century Vanbrugh masterpiece and its fine collection of Old Masters.
 You’ll have time to have lunch on your own in one of the estate’s restaurants before we return to York for a final free afternoon and evening.
 Overnight: York

 Wednesday, September 18th - Going west through the heart of the Yorkshire Dales, our first stop will be Newby Hall, one of England’s most splendid Queen Anne houses, where we’ll enjoy a private tour.
 We’ll stop in the market town of Hawes to visit the Wensleydale Creamery where cheese has been made since medieval times.
 At Aysgarth we’ll visit the Upper and Lower Falls, an idyllic spot with a waterfall coursing down a series of limestone steps.
 Dinner will be at our hotel in the Lake District this evening.
 Overnight: Lake District